Cancer Grand Challenges

 Cancer Grand Challenges is a global funding platform founded by the Cancer Research UK and the National Cancer Institute in the US.
 The aim is to bring together the most talented multidisciplinary research teams that will tackle one of the 9 Challenges and find bold new solutions based on cutting-edge research and scientific creativity.

 Select your Challenge, build your team, and unleash your creativity!

+Note: there are no new calls under Cancer Grand Challenges at this time.
 To get free funding updates, including on the Cancer Grand Challenges, subscribe to Catalyze Alerts.

 Scope of Cancer Grand Challenges

 The Cancer Grand Challenges is composed of 9 Challenges, which have been identified as major research hurdles, and that can only be undertaken by multidisciplinary teams and global alliances, that have the potential to transform how we prevent, diagnose and treat cancer.
 Collaboration, innovation and creativity are at the heart of Cancer Grand Challenges.
 The Challenges’ focus areas are:

 - Extrachromosal DNA